CS435 Class Project

 - If the user is required to type, incoming information must not disturb the typing

-The server must pass a basic LURK protocol test April 16.
+The server must pass a basic LURK protocol test April 13.
 This will be a script which can be run from isoptera, that will test each protocol message.
 It may not be completely thorough, but will require the network communication on the server to be largely complete.
 Server presentation will be in-class, and we will play each game as a class.
-The final version of the server is due on May 7, so that bugs discovered during the in-class presentation can be fixed.

 - Must support the full Lurk protocol.
 All message must work as expected.
 The only exceptions here are that pvp fights can be disallowed on the server (but appropriate error messages should be sent if these are attempted).